-By the time he was a young man, he was seeking a wider stage.
-Teaming up with his younger brothers Thomas and William, he formed the Brothers Hague Concert Party, and in 1850 they left for America on a tour that ‘introduced English clog-dancing to the American stage’.
+A decade later, he was seeking a wider stage.
+With his younger brothers Thomas and William, he formed the Brothers Hague Concert Party, and in 1850 they left for America on a tour that ‘introduced English clog-dancing to the American stage’.
 What happened next is not exactly clear.
 The team seems to have been relatively successful as a novelty act, but at some point it split up.
-Possibly Tom and William returned home; certainly Sam performed as a solo act as well as forming brief partnerships with other British clog-dancers.
+Possibly Tom and William returned home; certainly Sam performed as a solo act as well as forming short-lived partnerships with other British clog-dancers.

 But this was still a hand-to-mouth existence and Sam became increasingly drawn to the idea of moving off the stage to make some real money as an entrepreneur.
 His chosen field was the then-thriving tradition of blackface minstrelsy.
 He teamed up with an American, ‘Happy’ Cal Wagner, a minstrel comedian ‘who was famed as a realistic representative of negro life and character’, to launch Wagner & Hague’s Pontoon Minstrels, who toured widely in the western states.